tnichols217/notes/APLit/Scribble 2.md

 # The pinkening
 > [!para]
 > On the night of the 21st of May, 2023, the entire Dalat High School was turned upside down as the Senior Prank underwent.
-As the academic year was nearing its end, the Seniors took one last effort to leave their mark on the school before their departure.
+As the academic year was nearing its end, the Seniors took one last effort to leave their mark before their departure.
 >
 > Around 8:00 PM, the experiment began: seniors completely inconspicuously began filing onto school grounds, gathering in clumps much like little bacterial colonies on an agar plate.
 >